ianchanning/neural-network-js/README.md

 # Ha!
 I made it to slide 3

-Now I will actually start...
+Now I will actually start

 With a side-topic...